 Advisor, STEAM Education Advisory Board, Knoxville Jewish Day School (2014–2016)

-Advise innovative STEAM (STEM+art) program that fuses project- and service-based learning to teach STEAM skills to K–5 students, while engaging them in service work.
-Provide assistance with marketing, PR and fundraising needs, including press releases, media alerts and letters of inquiry for donation requests.
+Advised innovative STEAM (STEM+art) program that fuses project- and service-based learning to teach STEAM skills to K–5 students, while engaging them in service work.
+Provided assistance with marketing, PR and fundraising needs, including press releases, media alerts and letters of inquiry for donation requests.

 Board Member, Environmental Quality Advisory Board, City of Oak Ridge, TN (2014–2016)

-Served as elected member that advises city officials on issues that may impact the environmental quality of the local region.
+Served as an elected member that advised city officials on issues that may impact the environmental quality of the local region.
 Developed communications guidelines and reporting framework for climate action plan progress; and contributed to planning of an urban forestry program.